akamai/esi-test-server-docker/README.md

 * ESI Debugging is disabled by default.
 * Edgescape is enabled with the defaults documented above.

-### ESI Debugging enabled for localhost (it's disabled by default)
+### Enable ESI Debugging for localhost
 `docker run -ti -p 8080:80 akamaiesi/ets-docker:latest --debug localhost`
 * This will enable ESI debugging for the sandbox origin (defaults to `localhost`).

-### Edgescape disabled for localhost
+### Disable Edgescape for localhost
 `docker run -ti -p 8080:80 akamaiesi/ets-docker:latest --geo localhost:off`
 * This will disable Edgescape for the sandbox origin (defaults to `localhost`).

 ### Remote origin with ESI Debugging enabled
 `docker run -ti -p 8080:80 akamaiesi/ets-docker:latest --remote_origin yoursite.example.com:443 --debug yoursite.example.com`
-* This will enable ESI debugging for remote origin on `yoursite.example.com`.
+* This will enable ESI debugging for a remote origin on `yoursite.example.com`.
 To get processed ESI page from yoursite.example.com, add "Host: yoursite.example.com" header to request for `http://localhost:8080/my_page.html`

 ### Remote origin with GEO setting
 `docker run -ti -p 8080:80 akamaiesi/ets-docker:latest \